jahudka/dicc/readme.md

 definitions with the `Service<A>` type will all be registered as services of the same type.

-You can also register _dynamic_ services using `createDefinition<T>(null)`.
-You must specify the type argument explicitly for dynamic services.
+You can also register _dynamic_ services using `null satisfies ServiceDefinition<T>`.
 Such services will be known to the compiler, and therefore it will be able to include the appropriate code to inject them into other services which may depend on them, but the container will not be able to create an instance of the service at runtime - instead, you will need to register it manually before you can fetch it from the container (and therefore before you can fetch any other service which depends on it directly).
 It doesn't sound very useful, but that's only until you read the next paragraph.

-When defining a service, you can specify some options for the service's runtime behavior as the second argument to `createDefinition`.
-The `options` object can be used to define some hooks for the service's lifecycle, and it can be used to specify a _scope_ in which a service should be available.
-There are three
+When defining a service using an object literal, you can specify some options for the service's runtime behavior.
+These options can be used to define hooks for the service's lifecycle, and to specify a _scope_ in which a service should be available.
+There are three options for `scope`:
-options:
- - `global`, which is the default - Services in this scope will always be instantiated only once, and that instance will be injected into everything that depends on the service's type.
+ - `global`, which is the default - Services in this scope will always be instantiated only once, and that instance will be injected into everything that depends on the service's type or one of its aliases.
  - `local` - Services in this scope will only be available inside a callback passed to a `container.fork()` call and inside any asynchronous execution chains started inside such a callback; a new instance of the service will be